Skip to content

 You will be in good company if you are a:

-• Psychologist, psychiatrist, GP or mental health clinician
+• Psychology, psychiatry or mental health care

-• Women’s health clinician or nurse
+• Women’s health, reproductive health or perinatal care

-• Lived experience leader or peer worker
+• Lived experience leadership or peer work

-• Service manager, commissioner or policy professional
+• Service design, commissioning or policy

 • When Distress Is Context, Not Pathology